skarmoutsosv/LiveWB/README.md

 A smart <b>Live Weather Background</b> auto changer.

-*LiveWB - Live Weather Background*, is a bash script which fetches images from EUMETSAT and combines them using ImageMagick, in a nice arangement which is very pleasant to view as a desktop background.
+*LiveWB - Live Weather Background*, is a bash script which fetches images from EUMETSAT and combines them using ImageMagick, in a nice arangement which is very informative as a desktop background.

 By watching regularly LiveWB composite sattelite images, a viewer may observe more details about weather and soon to be able make a prediction for the next day.